 Magon – The balance between dark and light, the Pagan day of Thanksgiving.
 The Autumn Equinox.

 Samhain – Halloween, on this night the dead are able to communicate with the living and celebrate with them.

-Many witches like to cast their spells within a faery ring, because by spell casting within a faery ring, potency is added to the spells, witches long ago liked to perform rituals and cast spells at faery sites as they believed the powers there were concentrated.
+Many witches like to cast their spells within a fairy ring, because by spell casting within a fairy ring, potency is added to the spells, witches long ago liked to perform rituals and cast spells at fairy sites as they believed the powers there were concentrated.